Educational Opportunity Program

 Students are admitted into the program when they have demonstrated academic readiness, academic potential, determination, a genuine desire to learn and a need for financial assistance.
 Students receiving an EOP grant may be eligible for other state and federal grants.

-Rider’s EOP financial aid packages cover nearly 100% of the required cost (including books) for students of greatest need.
+Rider’s EOP financial aid offer letters cover nearly 100% of the required cost for students of greatest need.

 Goals of the Educational Opportunity Program (EOP)